MBA 501 Modules - Decision-Making Concepts and Tools

 MBA 502C Business Law Module 1 credit

-This course module provides an introduction to fundamental legal concepts related to business, including a basic knowledge of domestic and global legal environments; legal forms of business organization; essential concepts of tort, contract and property law; specific federal regulatory agencies controlling Environmental Protection, Anti-Trust and Consumer Protection; and aspects of employment law.
+This course module provides an overview of fundamental legal concepts related to business, including a basic knowledge of domestic and global legal environments; legal forms of business organization; essential concepts of tort, contract and property law; specific federal regulatory agencies controlling Environmental Protection, Anti-Trust and Consumer Protection; and aspects of employment law.

 MBA 503 Modules - Economics and Finance